|Recommended System Requirements|

-In terms of overall gaming performance, the graphical capabilities of the Intel Iris Pro Graphics 5200 Mobile are very slightly better than the Nvidia GeForce GT 740M.
+In terms of overall gaming performance, the graphical capabilities of the Pro Graphics and the GeForce GT 740M are equal.

 The Pro Graphics was released less than a year after the GeForce GT 740M, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 The GeForce GT 740M has 1920 MB more video memory than the Pro Graphics, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GeForce GT 740M also has superior memory performance overall.

 The GeForce GT 740M has 16 GB/sec greater memory bandwidth than the Pro Graphics, which means that the memory performance of the GeForce GT 740M is slightly better than the Pro Graphics.